hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/045_the_gita_iii.md

 evil in society?
 What is it they say?
 Flesh and the devil and the woman.
 Why make these things \[up\]?
 Nobody asks you to make them \[up\].
 "None, O Arjuna, can swerve from my path."
 (Ibid.
 11.)
 We are fools, and our paths are foolish.
-We have to go through all this Mâyâ.
+We have to go through all this Māyā.
 God made the heaven, and man made the hell for himself.

 "No action can touch me.
 I have no desire for the results of action.